-If instead you want the most recent development version, you can clone the repository and install from source (your local working copy will be on the latest commit on the develop branch).
-The code snippet below will install the library in editable mode (-e):
+If instead you want the most recent development version, you can clone the repository and install from source as: See the How to Contribute guide for details.

 '''

 git clone https://github.com/Accenture/AmpliGraph.git

+git checkout develop

 cd AmpliGraph

 pip install -e .

 '''